siboehm/SGEMM_CUDA/README.md

 ## Overview

-Running the kernels on a NVIDIA A6000:
+Running the kernels on a NVIDIA A6000 (Ampere):

 ![](benchmark_results.png)